-When you’re diagnosed with cancer, seeking a second opinion is an important step.
-It can help ensure that you have the most accurate diagnosis and the best care plan for your condition.
-Even if you are not able to travel to Memorial Sloan Kettering for an appointment, you can still receive a medical opinion from our world-class Department of Neurosurgery.
+When you’re diagnosed with brain cancer or a benign tumor, seeking a second opinion is an important step.
+It can help ensure that you have the most accurate diagnosis of your brain tumor and the best care plan for your condition.
+Thanks to our remote opinion service, you can still receive a medical opinion about your brain tumor by requesting one online from our world-class Department of Neurosurgery, even if you are not able to travel to Memorial Sloan Kettering for an appointment.

 Please note that our remote opinion service costs $400 and is not covered by your health insurance.

-To get started, you will need to register for a secure MyMSK account and complete the Neurosurgery Remote Opinion online form and upload your records.
+Getting started is easy.
+You will need to register for a free and secure MyMSK account and complete the Neurosurgery Remote Opinion online form and upload your records.
 You can register here.
 Once you complete the form, you will get a confirmation, and hear from a specialized MSK neurosurgery nurse who will call you to gather additional details.

 How long does it take to get a remote opinion from the neurosurgeon?

-Within two days, you will receive your written second opinion.
+Within two days, you will receive your written remote second opinion.